More Quote Topics: [A] [B]

 [G] [H] [I-J] [K-L]

 [M] [N] [O-P]

 More About Nature Quotes in The LitQuotes Blog

-The Secret Garden, by Frances Hodgson Burnett, was initially published in serial format beginning in 1910. – Nothing in the world is quite as adorably lovely as a robin when he shows off-and they are nearly always doing it.
+The Secret Garden, by Frances Hodgson Burnett, was initially published in serial format beginning in 1910.
+It was first published in its entirety in 1911.

 |Midnight Labours Quote Photo

 The moon gazed on my midnight labours, while, with unrelaxed and breathless eagerness, I pursued nature to her hiding-places. ~ Frankenstein by Mary Shelley